-16.8 Legislative Assembly results on the virtual tally room
+18.8 Legislative Assembly results on the virtual tally room

-As the initial first preference and two-candidates preferred Legislative Assembly counts are conducted from 6pm election night onwards, the results will be displayed on the NSW Electoral Commission Virtual Tally Room (VTR) at elections.nsw.gov.au for the information of candidates, registered political parties, the public and the media.
+As the initial first preference and two-candidate preferred Legislative Assembly counts are conducted from 6pm election night onwards, the results will be displayed on the NSW Electoral Commission Virtual Tally Room (VTR) at elections.nsw.gov.au for the information of candidates, registered political parties, the public and the media.

 Check count first preference figures will be displayed progressively on the VTR during the weeks after election day.
-The check count figures are the final official results used in the distribution of preferences to determine the elected candidate.
+The check counts are the final official count used in the distribution of preferences to determine the elected candidate(s).

-16.9 Reporting of final results
+18.9 Reporting of final results